Frank Schmöller

-Frank Schmöller (born 21 August 1966) is a German football manager and former player.
+Frank Schmöller (born 21 August 1966) is a German football coach and former player.

 Playing career

 Schmöller played as a forward and during his thirteen year professional career, he appeared for seven different clubs in Germany and Belgium, most notably for Hamburger SV.
 With HSV, he won the DFB-Pokal in 1987, scoring two goals in the round of 16 win over rivals FC St. Pauli on 19 November 1986 and appearing in the final against Stuttgarter Kickers as a second-half substitute.

 In total, Schmöller made 48 appearances in the Bundesliga, scoring 4 goals, and appeared a further 107 times in the 2.
 Bundesliga adding 26 goals.

 Managerial career

 After his playing career, he went into management, starting with lower-division Bavarian side SV Heimstetten in 2002.
-Most recently, he was the manager of TSV 1860 Munich II, a position he held from July 2019 until June 2021.
+Most recently, he was the manager of 1860 Munich II, a position he held from July 2019 until June 2021.
+In December 2023, he was named the interim head coach of 1860 Munich until January 2024.